bednar/launch-lagoon/README.md

 - **Gatsby.js**: A modern web framework for React, offering lightning-fast performance and powerful features.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs without leaving your HTML.
+- **DaisyUI**: A Tailwind CSS plugin that adds a layer of styled components and layouts, making it easier to build a beautiful and consistent UI with minimal effort.
 - **React**: A JavaScript library for building user interfaces, known for its efficiency and flexibility.
 - **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine, used for developing scalable network applications.